oracle/opengrok/Repository-synchronization.md

 Another variant of how to specify the list of projects to be synchronized is to use the `--indexed` option of `sync.py` that will query the webapp configuration for list of indexed projects and will use that list.
 Otherwise, the `--projects` option can be specified to process just specified projects.

 The commands above will basically:
-  - mark the project with alert (to let the users know it is being synchronized/indexed) using the first `Messages` command
+  - mark the project with alert (to let the users know it is being synchronized/indexed) using the [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call (the `%PROJECT%` string is replaced with current project name)
   - pull the changes from all the upstream repositories that belong to the project using the `mirror.py` command
   - reindex the project using `reindex-project.ksh`
-  - clear the alert using the second `Messages` command
+  - clear the alert using the second [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call
   - execute the `/scripts/check-indexer-logs.ksh` script to perform some pattern matching in the indexer logs to see if there were any serious failures there

 The `sync.py` script will print any errors to the console and uses file level locking to provide exclusivity of run so it is handy to run from `crontab` periodically.

-If any of the commands in `"commands"` fail, the `"cleanup"` command will be run.
-This is handy in this case since the first `Messages` command will mark the project with alert in the WEB UI so if any of the commands that follow fails, the cleanup `Messages` command will be run to clear the alert.
+If any of the commands in `"commands"` fail, the `"cleanup"` command will be executed.
+This is handy in this case since the first [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call will mark the project with alert in the WEB UI so if any of the commands that follow fails, the cleanup call will be made to clear the alert.

+Normal command execution can be also performed in the `cleanup` section.

 Some project can be notorious for producing spurious errors so their errors are ignored via the `"ignore_errors"` section.